khoai23/exam_builder/README.md

 - [ ] Mechanism to notify and show appropriate logs when failure/wrong format etc. happens
 - [ ] Game board invalid connection at edge; likely leftover from the extended 4-corner
 - [ ] Occasional failure when creating a map (invalid polygon)
+- [ ] Mechanism to attack a region with a combined force of neighbor regions
+- [ ] Mechanism for player actions to execute concurrently instead of sequentially.
 - [ ] Mechanism to do a test for increased coefficient of attacks and/or defense
+- [ ] Mechanism to show actions done by last phase